|General Information||Why Should I Choose S-TESL?|

 How can I find out more?

-With pre-planning, these credits can apply to a future master's degree in TESOL, thus saving both time and money.
-More than 3,500 certificates have been awarded since 1985, so most local administrators, and many overseas administrators, are familiar and pleased with the training their teachers got at S-TESL.
+With pre-planning, credits earned at S-TESL can apply to a future master's degree in TESOL, thus saving both time and money.
+More than 3,500 certificates have been awarded since 1985, so most local administrators, and many overseas administrators, are familiar and pleased with the training their teachers received from S-TESL.

 We have tracked our students to over 55 different countries to teach English.
 The exit interviews, on file in our Employment Resource Area, and letters from grads, also on file there, are proof that students were pleased with their education at S-TESL.